Venafi/vcert-python/README.md

 VCert users.
 If you require the ability to specify the CA Template with the request you can use the TPP REST APIs but please be advised this goes against Venafi recommendations.

-## Prerequisites for using with Venafi Cloud
+## Prerequisites for using with Venafi as a Service

-1. The Venafi Cloud REST API is accessible at https://api.venafi.cloud from the system where VCert will be executed.
+1. The Venafi as a Service REST API is accessible at https://api.venafi.cloud from the system where VCert will be executed.
-2. You have successfully registered for a Venafi Cloud account, have been granted at least the OutagePREDICT "Resource Owner" role, and know your API key.
+2. You have successfully registered for a Venafi as a Service account, have been granted at least the "Resource Owner" role, and know your API key.
 3. A CA Account and Issuing Template exist and have been configured with:
     1. Recommended Settings values for:
         1. Organizational Unit (OU)